JeonghunLee/JeonghunLee.github.io/docs/project_technical_skills.md

 ??? warning "About OMAP Experience and NDA Constraints"
     Although I have in-depth practical experience with TI OMAP-based systems,
+    through work as a **TI 3rd-party developer and technical consultant**,
     the level of detail publicly documented here is intentionally limited.

 ??? note "Personally Owned and Tested Boards"